-The SFCA+1 program aims to enlarge the repertoire for chamber choir and a single instrument.
+The SFCA+1 program aims to enlarge the repertoire for chamber choir and a single instrument or common ensemble.
 Each season SFCA selects a guest instrumentalist, and commissions one or more composers to create a new work for the combined forces of the SFCA chamber choir and the guest instrumentalist.

 2019 SFCA+1 Guest Artists: Jillon Stoppels Dupree & Paul Hale